Banner blindness is almost a timeless user practice where they tend to consciously or subconsciously ignore banner advertisements.

-What is Banner Blindness?
+What Is Banner Blindness?

 The Information Overload

-When people browse a website, they are usually looking for a specific information.
-They skip over irrelevant content and often look through “scannable” content like the navigation bars, lists or headings.
+When people browse a website, they’re usually looking for specific information.
+They skip over irrelevant content and look through ‘scannable’ content like navigation bars, lists or headings.

 What Jakob Nielsen tested in 1997 is still relevant today.
-People are leaning to tune out “fluff”, so they can avert the occurrence of information overload.
+People are leaning to tune out ‘fluff’ so they can avert the occurrence of information overload.

 According to Don Norman, co-founder of Nielsen Norman group, online users often use cognitive schema when they find themselves on a new website.